What is the ATO GIC?: Learn About the General Interest Charge

 4. Accruing Interest: This interest continues to accrue daily, meaning that the longer the debt remains unpaid, the more interest you will owe.

-This compounding daily interest can accumulate significantly, so it is important to pay off your tax debts as soon as possible to avoid additional costs.
+This compounding daily interest can pile up significantly, so it is important to pay off your tax debts as soon as possible to avoid additional costs.

 A stressed man uses his calculator while his table is littered with overdue notices from various debts, including tax debt